A live oak tree on a North Texas hillside with bluebonnets and the Dallas-Fort Worth skyline in the distance

 Managing Stormwater

-Dallas' trees capture 60 million cubic feet of stormwater runoff annually.
-Without them, neighborhoods face increased flooding and overwhelmed drainage systems.
+Urban trees across North Texas capture millions of cubic feet of stormwater runoff annually.
+Without them, neighborhoods from South Dallas to North Arlington to downtown Denton face increased flooding and overwhelmed drainage systems.

 Purifying Air